ajricks4/lending-club/README.md

 |TX| $15.9K|

 </p>
-Which are considerably less than AK, with an avg loan size of $17.4K.
+This is considerably less than Arkansas which ha an avg loan size of $17.4K.

 #### Individuals